Machahary07/Blockchain-project--ShareChain/README.md

 ## Future Scope
-The **FileSharingPlatform** is designed with scalability and adaptability in mind.
+The **ShareChain** is designed with scalability and adaptability in mind.
 Future enhancements may include:
 - **Advanced File Sharing Features**: Implementing capabilities for sharing different file types, including large media files and folders.
 - **User Profiles and Friendships**: Enabling users to create profiles, connect with friends, and share files within their networks.
 - **Enhanced Security**: Incorporating additional security measures such as encryption and multi-signature transactions for sensitive files.